opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 *Display charts of PLoS Article Level Metrics data with Google Fusion Tables and Google Charts*

-All articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected, including citation counts, web views, and online bookmarks.
-All the metrics are available combined into a single [CSV file][bulkcsv].
+All articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected.
+These metrics include citation counts, web views, and online bookmarks, and can be accessed through the PLoS [ALM API][almapi].
+In addition, the metrics can be downloaded in bulk through a [CSV file][bulkcsv].

-This data can be uploaded to Google Fusion Tables, which allows SQL-like queries through [their API][gftapi].
-The query results can then be displayed in a a web browser with Javascript libraries like [Google Charts][gcharts].
+The bulk CSV data can then be uploaded to Google Fusion Tables, a free data hosting service that allows online browsing, filtering, and SQL-like queries through [their API][gftapi].
+The Javascript [Google Charts][gcharts] library integrates tightly with the Fusion Tables API to visualize the query results in a web browser.

 [plosalm]: http://article-level-metrics.plos.org/